The history of Wagtimes, and what it's all about...

 Bakersfield came the next night and the CRA president, Frank Lewis, informed me we would run it right before the regular show.
 At Bakersfield the announcer's booth is a small building with the announcers inside and a "porch" in front for photographers.
 Greg Stephens was one of those trying to tape the racing that night as Terry and I stood nearby to be close to the action.
 This nightmare race started out with a number of yellows, to say the least.
 We couldn't get a lap in!
 After each incident, Terry would rustle around the area unnerved and very anxious.
 She was finally asked by Greg to vacate the area, or hold still.
 So she ended up behind the booth, where she couldn't even see the action, nervous as a cat, because she couldn't watch the massacre any longer.
 Finally, it was done with Ron Didonato the quiet survivor/winner.
 That is after the grandstands had emptied, and Ron's soft-spoken acceptance was very quiet, we were almost alone on the track.
 The photo session didn't take place until after the main event, but we didn't care, we had accomplished a miracle.
 Over the years there have been many good Wagsdash races, the best of which might have been in '93 when Bobby Michnowicz and Gary W Howard started side by side in the back row.
 Gary worked his way into the lead about halfway into the 30 lapper and Bobby just kept methodically moving forward.
 With a few laps to go, Bobby was still a half lap behind and when they went under the white flag, Gary was ahead by several car lengths.
 Down the backstretch, Bobby rolled up even and they came around the last two turns very close.
 Gary had the lead up until the two-foot mark, and then in a photo finish, Bobby took the win.
 There was more money for the field, but still only $2,000 for the winner.
 It was a blast.

 Raising money for a race is not easy.
 In the beginning, it was all promoted by the Wagtimes newsletter and checks were sent in as a result.
-Today, we utilize many forms of fund raising and the dollars have come from the humble beginnings of just under $5,000 to a high water mark of $23,000, that in 2000.
-The annual Wagtimes auction raises plenty each year and billboards sold on the annual event T-shirt is another good moneymaker.
-Now 50/50 raffles, the T-shirt quilt made by Mrs Wags and recently a rear-end clock by Buzz Shoemaker just adds to the lore of what we are doing.
+In the end, we utilized many forms of fund raising and the dollars came from the humble beginnings of just under $5,000 to a high water mark of $23,000, that in 2000.
+The annual Wagtimes auction raised plenty each year and billboards sold on the annual event T-shirt was another good moneymaker.
+50/50 raffles, the T-shirt quilt made by Mrs Wags and a rear-end clock by Buzz Shoemaker just added to the lore of what we were doing.

-With the ending of the paper Wagtimes, I am sad, but to answer the question of what is this Wagtimes stuff?
-It is merely a way to help the racers, and we will do it as long as it is needed and/or the politics don't kill me, and that is certainly getting to me these days.
+With the ending of the paper Wagtimes, I was sad, but to answer the question of what is this Wagtimes stuff?
+It is merely a way to help the racers, and we did it as long as it was needed and/or the politics didn't kill me, and that certainly got to me in the end.